jindrichmynarz/dissertation/parts/linked_data.md

 If there is no overlap between the resources from the combined datasets, there may be at least an overlap in RDF vocabularies describing the resources [@Heitmann2016], which provide broader conceptual associations.

 <!--
+- Results contrary to the thesis that more features lead to better recommendations: *"We point out that even if very few ratings are available, simple rating-based predictors outperform purely metadata-based ones"* [@Pilaszy2009, p.
+93].

 Semantic features ~ smart descriptors
 - Low-level descriptors require complex distance metrics.
 - High-level, smart descriptors can work with simpler distance metrics.